savetodrive/thekdar/README.md

 Thekdar is module which will manage node child process , it will help us creating workers, distribute task across workers, kill workers or limit there work

+# Getting Started for contribution
+    - Clone this repo
+    - Run `npm install`
+    - Run `npm t` to see how it works

 # Example

 ```